LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 ## We'll primarily use the Cohere API in this course.

 For the simple reason that it's free!
-Well, free to protoype with, anyway.
+Well, it's free to prototype with, anyway.
 And you don't need to enter any payment information.
 You just need to sign up with GitHub, Google, or your e-mail and you're good to go.

-Also, their [`Command-R`](https://txt.cohere.com/command-r/) model performs really well for RAG tasks.
+Also, their [`Command-R` and `Command-R-Plus`](https://txt.cohere.com/command-r/) model performs well for RAG tasks.

 #### For RAG evaluation we'll make use of OpenAI

 It's just faster and easier to do, that's all.
 ---

-# But, in the "real world", choosing the right Large Language Model (LLM) and embeddings provider for your project requires careful consideration of several factors.
+# But in the "real world," choosing the right large language model (LLM) and embeddings provider for your project requires careful consideration of several factors.

 Here are just a few points to help guide your decision: